Collections and Archives

-The Museum is richly endowed with extensive collections of artifacts and documents available for public viewing.
-These materials provide wonderful windows on the daily lives of past generations of North Highlands residents, society and culture.
+The North Highlands Community Museum is richly endowed with an extensive collection of artifacts and documents available for public viewing.
+This collection provides windows through which you can view the daily lives of the past generations who lived and worked in the North Highlands.

-Collections of early schoolroom materials, household implements, farming tools, doctors’ instruments, spinning and weaving equipment, maritime artifacts (including shipwreck booty) and fishing gear all help to make the past real for today’s residents and visitors.
+Our collection contains early school room artifacts, household implements, farming tools, doctor’s instruments, spinning and weaving equipment, maritime artifacts, post office, war memorabilia and much more.
+This helps to make the past real for today’s residents and visitors.

-The Museum's archives contain hundreds of early photographs of the region’s landscape and people, as well as family histories, military service records, church records and diaries.
-Many of the objects in our collections are on display within exhibits and thus are readily available for viewing or study.
+Our Archives contains hundreds of early photographs of the region’s landscape, people and events as well as many family histories, military service records, church records and diaries.

-To view materials not on display, an appointment generally is needed to assure that staff is on hand to assist (call 902-383-2579).
-For persons engaged professionally in research, modest fees are levied for use of the collections.
-For students and local families, access is free of charge.
+To view materials in the archives, an appointment generally is needed to assure that staff is on hand to assist (902-383-2579).
+A modest fee is charged for research and copies.